 Changes in Living Situations

 Determining where children will live after a divorce can be a source of conflict for many.
-Seeking an attorney who specializes in family law isn’t always a necessity, however.
+Seeking a divorce lawyer in Columbus Ohio who specializes in family law isn’t always a necessity, however.
 Because this is such an important decision, parents should make it thoughtfully and consider which option their children will best thrive in.
-Common scenarios for custody and family living situations include one parent having sole custody, joint custody where both parents share physical and legal custody, or joint custody in which one parent has greater authority in certain areas, such as medical or education.
+Common scenarios for custody and family living situations include one parent having sole custody, joint child custody where both parents share physical and legal custody, or joint custody in which one parent has greater authority in certain areas, such as medical or education.
 Living arrangements can find the parents living apart or both parents continuing to live under the same roof for the benefit of their kids.
 These living arrangements may need to change over time: As the children grow older, they may find it difficult to move between households if it interrupts their social or school life or as they turn into more rebellious teens.
 In these situations, parents should discuss concerns and wishes with their children to create a new, agreeable arrangement for everyone.

 - Divorce and Separation (video)